Duckett Strengthens Englands Grip After Broad Strikes Against Ireland - UrduPoint

 Duckett Strengthens England's Grip After Broad Strikes Against Ireland

-England were 152-1 in reply to Ireland's 172 all out, a deficit of 30 runs, at stumps in a Test being played over four days rather than the standard five.
+England were 152-1 in reply to Ireland's 172 all out at stumps in a Test being played over four days rather than the standard five.

 Earlier, England veteran Stuart Broad took his first five-wicket haul in a Test at Lord's for 10 years.

-Broad's early treble strike reduced Ireland to 19-3 and included ducks for both Ireland captain Andy Balbirnie and Harry Tector.
+Broad reduced Ireland to 19-3, the seamer inflicting ducks on both Ireland captain Andy Balbirnie and Harry Tector.

+Broad finished with 5-51 from 17 overs and left-arm spinner Jack Leach took 3-35 although debutant fast bowler Josh Tongue went wicketless.

+- 'In the moment' - "I was happy with how we bowled as a group," Broad told the BBC.

+"Conditions were fantastic first thing this morning and that's what you want at Lord's because you have to make the new ball count."
+He added: "When I got left out of the Caribbean last year, I made a promise to myself to not look too far ahead and just give everything to the game I'm playing in the moment.
+I want to enjoy whatever result comes my way and that has really helped me because it keeps me fresh."
 Ireland, in just their seventh Test and still searching for a first win at this level, were indebted to Paul Stirling for launching a recovery with a quickfire 30.
 Obdurate opener James McCollum top-scored with 36.

-Broad finished with 5-51 from 17 overs and left-arm spinner Jack Leach took 3-35 from 14, although debutant fast bowler Josh Tongue went wicketless.

-Ireland struggled to contain England, with fast bowler Josh Little, a star of the T20 Indian Premier League, rested ahead of their upcoming 50-over World Cup qualifying tournament in Zimbabwe The visitors almost missed the one chance England gave them on Thursday, with debutant paceman Fionn Hand clinging on at the second attempt to hold a caught and bowled chance from Crawley's checked drive.
+They struggled, however, to contain England, with fast bowler Josh Little, a star of the T20 Indian Premier League, rested ahead of their upcoming 50-over World Cup qualifying tournament in Zimbabwe But debutant Fionn Hand did dismiss Crawley, the paceman clinging on to a caught and bowled chance off a checked drive at the second attempt.

-After several inside edges had narrowly missed the stumps, Crawley could have few complaints.

 Test novices Ireland were 15-0 when Broad had Peter Moor, fresh from a hundred in a warm-up match against Essex, plumb lbw for 10.

-Two balls later Ireland were 19-3 when Tector clipped Broad off his pads straight to Matthew Potts at leg slip.
+Two balls later Ireland were 19-3 when Tector clipped Broad straight to Matthew Potts at leg slip.

 The next delivery saw Stirling given out lbw.